Species (film): Plot

-Press and Baker find Sil after she fails to mate with and kills Robbie, a diabetic young man, and John Carey, a man she met following a car crash.
-She assumes her alien form and flees into a nearby forest, where she kidnaps a woman to assume her identity.
+Press and Baker find Sil after she fails to mate with and kills Robbie Llywelyn, a diabetic young man, and John Carey, a man she met following a car crash.
+She assumes her alien form and flees into a nearby forest, where she kidnaps Marlo Keegan to assume her identity.
 Secretly returning to Carey's home to spy on Fitch, Sil reads his lips and determines he and his team plan to stake out a nightclub to find her.
-After being spotted by Smithson, Sil lures her pursuers into a car chase wherein she leaves the woman she kidnapped to die while crashing the car into a high-voltage transformer and jumping out at the last minute.
+After being spotted by Smithson, Sil lures her pursuers into a car chase wherein she leaves Marlo to die while crashing the car into a high-voltage transformer and jumping out at the last second.
 She later cuts and dyes her hair before developing an attraction towards Press, whom she dreamed of the previous night.
-Meanwhile, the government team celebrate Sil's apparent death at a hotel, where Sil stealthily stalks them; killing a maid to take the room keys.
+Meanwhile, the government team celebrates Sil's apparent death at a hotel, where Sil stealthily stalks them; killing a maid to take the room keys.
 Arden, upset about being alone, goes to his room to find Sil waiting for him.
 They soon have sex, resulting in her instantly becoming pregnant before she kills him once he realizes who she is.
 Sensing her presence, Smithson alerts the remaining team members.
 Sil transforms once more and escapes into the sewers.
-The team pursue, but Sil kills Fitch before giving birth.
+The team pursues, but Sil kills Fitch before giving birth.
 Her offspring subsequently attacks Smithson, who incinerates it with a flamethrower while Press kills Sil with a grenade launcher.
 As the survivors leave, they fail to notice a rat gnawing on one of Sil's severed tentacles before mutating and killing another rat.